SoftwareForScience/logbook/README.md

 * [ngx-pagination](https://github.com/michaelbromley/ngx-pagination)
 * [compodoc](https://github.com/compodoc/compodoc)

-## Development server
+## Developpment

+1. Clone the repo
+2. run the command `npm install`
-Run `ng serve` for a dev server.
+3. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Build
+## Deployment

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Authors
+* Hugo Dalboussière
+* Anthony Le Roy
+* Cyril Malherbe